gigirassy/Mirage/README.md

 # Mirage
-Mirage is an open privacy frontend to Miraheze.
-It uses an extremely light interface, focused on accessibility and ease of reading.
-Font size can be increased, and it has an easy-on-the-eyes dark mode.
-This configuration is done with cookies that never leave a browser.

-In addition, Cache is E2E by default.

-Keep in mind Mirage is heavily WIP.
+Mirage is an open privacy frontend to Miraheze, heavily WIP.
+A lot of it was "vibecoded", so having a human or programmer turtle help out would be a nice idea!

+## Features
+* Pages visited are only logged in the case the frontend explodes, aka for debugging.
+* Search function.
+* Light mode/dark mode.
+* Font size can be increased.
+* Configuration is done with cookies.
+* Cached pages are encrypted by default.
-URLs use the exact same format as Breezewiki, and custom domains are also accounted for.
+* URLS use the exact same format as Breezewiki, and custom URLs are also accounted for.

 ## How to host